Black Magic (Baker Boy song)

 "Black Magic" is a song by Australian musician Baker Boy, which features vocals from fellow Indigenous Australian Dallas Woods.
 It was released in July 2018.

 The song is inspired by sports heroes who have stood up against racism in the past, including athlete Cathy Freeman and AFL legend Nicky Winmar who stood up against the crowd's racial abuse in a match between St Kilda and Collingwood in 1993.
 The song also references the Stolen Generation and Kevin Rudd's apology to Australia's Indigenous peoples in 2008.

 At the 2018 National Indigenous Music Awards, the song was nominated for Song of the Year.

 Background

-Raised in the remote Northern Territory communities of Yurrwi and Maningrida, 21 year-old Danzel Baker, aka Baker Boy, has released "Black Magic", featuring Dallas Woods.
+Raised in the remote Northern Territory communities of Yurrwi and Maningrida, 21 year-old Danzel Baker, Baker Boy, has released "Black Magic", featuring Dallas Woods.
 The song is performed in Yolngu Matha and English, representing his bloodlines.
 Danzel Baker and Dallas Woods met when Baker Boy was 17 and Dallas was 21 and the two started writing songs together, including Baker Boy's previous single "Mr. La Di Da Di".